 Cobblestone Cellars went international in 2008 when they purchased 10 acres in Martinborough, not far from Wellington on the southern part of the North Island in New Zealand.
 Their Te Muna Vineyard (meaning ‘secret place’) is planted to Pinot Noir.
 Prior to securing this vineyard, they were sourcing grapes from the Julicher Estate (in the same area).
 Their 2008 Cobblestone Cellars Pinot Noir from Julicher Estate earned the Champion Wine of the Show Trophy at the 2009 Air New Zealand Wine Awards.
 The prestigious annual competition saw 1,655 entries this year, and this is the first time a Martinborough Pinot has taken the top prize in the event’s nearly 30-year history.
 And wine from their Te Muna Vineyard has also placed extremely well over the years.
 In 2015 the Cobblestone Cellars Pinot Noir was a double trophy winner in at the Cathay Pacific Hong Kong International Wine & Spirit Competition.

 With their connection to Los Angeles they maintain very strong distribution in Southern California and are the official wine of the Beverly Hills Chamber of Commerce.
-Locally you can sometimes find their wine at Dean & Deluca in St. Helena and a number of Napa area fine restaurants including Auberge du Soleil, Cole’s Chop House and Press.
+Locally you can sometimes find their wine at a number of Napa area fine restaurants including Auberge du Soleil, Cole’s Chop House and Press.
 Total annual production is around 3,000 cases.
-They also maintain a mailing list.
-For more information visit: www.cobblestonewine.com
+They also maintain a mailing list and sponsor the One Thing About Wine podcasts.
+For more information or to order current releases, visit: www.cobblestonewine.com